Animation

 false

-False boolean.
+False value.

 Variables